simonox/iot-backend/docs/flow/README.md

 ## Plugins

-> The plugin folder is pushed into this Git repository and is mounted in Docker.
-Maybe we should use an own Docker file, instead.

 Node-RED uses plugins (e.g. for InfluxDB or own Dashboard capabilites).

 You can access the plugins in the right burger menu.